 We are a major funding and administrative partner in the What Works Network, which aims to provide robust research evidence to guide decision-making on £200 billion of public spending.

+The network is made of up seven independent What Works Centres and two affiliate members.
 What Works is a UK government-led initiative to enable commissioners of public services to access independent, high quality, accessible evidence syntheses across a broad range of social policy areas.

-ESRC-supported What Works initiatives enable leading social scientists to evaluate the availability and quality of evidence underpinning public policy interventions, compare the effectiveness of interventions, and advise those commissioning and undertaking interventions to ensure that their work can be evaluated effectively.
+ESRC-supported What Works centres enable leading social scientists to evaluate the availability and quality of evidence underpinning public policy interventions, compare the effectiveness of interventions, and advise those commissioning and undertaking interventions to ensure that their work can be evaluated effectively.
 They also identify research and capability gaps, working with partners to fill them.

 What Works for Crime Reduction